gregjacobs/Class.js/README.md

 ### 0.1.3.1

 * Implemented workaround for `this._super()` calling method in constructor functions for Internet Explorer.
-Apparently a property named `constructor` is never enumerable using a for-in loop in IE...
+Apparently a property named `constructor` is not enumerable using a for-in loop in IE...

 ### 0.1.3